 - Over inflation: Too much air pressure causes mostly the tire's middle section to contact the road.
 This creates wear primarily in the center of the tread, with less wear at the tire's edges.

 If you're thinking about getting a new car, you generally have two options when it comes to selling your old one.
 You can trade it in to the dealer, providing a nice down payment on your new vehicle of choice, or you can try to sell it yourself.
 So when it comes to selling a car, which is the better option?
 We've examined the pros and cons of each decision below with tips from AutoTrader magazine.

 The team at Classic Buick GMC in Arlington, Texas has encountered several questions from our customers about what to do before you trade in your car.
 This post is a great starting point to catch up on tips before you make that trade.

-There are many benefits to trading in your old car, including, most notably, how easy it is.
-It's simple: You take your old car to the dealer...
+Trading It In There are many benefits to trading in your old car, including, most notably, how easy it is.
+It's simple: You take your old car to the dealer, the ...